 Mentorship is an effective way to enhance employee engagement because it fosters connections between employees, a key factor in workplace satisfaction and engagement.

 But according to Indeed’s 2023 Workplace Wellbeing Report, only 29% of employees are thriving at work.
-This leads to low morale — increasing employee churn and decreasing productivity.
+This leads to low employee morale — increasing employee churn and decreasing productivity.

 Through mentorship, new employees will better understand the corporate culture and what is expected of them.
 The connection employees make with a mentor will also give them a feeling of belonging and show them that they’re valuable.
 Employees in mentoring relationships are more intrinsically motivated and more engaged at work.